sayildiz/siphash2-4/README.md

 # siphash2-4
-Simple implementatin of SipHash 2-4 with Test values from the paper
+simple implementation of sipHash 2-4 with test values from the paper